Aging Condo Building? How a Building Envelope Assessment Can Help

 Windows that are not installed properly see a higher likelihood for water to seep into the building and for heat to escape, creating mold within the window frame, and increasing utility costs for owners.

-While these are just a small sampling of the type of issues the BEA may identify, depending on the complexity of issues identified the BEA engineer and your board, should triage what should be done right away to prevent further deterioration, along with prioritizing the remainder of potential issues identified.
+While these are just a small sampling of the type of issues the BEA may identify, depending on the complexity of the issues identified the Building Envelope Assessment engineer and your board, should triage what should be done right away to prevent further deterioration, along with prioritizing the remainder of potential issues identified.

 Buying a Unit in a Boom Condo Build

-Of course, a BEA will also help those of you looking to invest in buying a condo unit in a building developed during the boom.
+Of course, a Building Envelope Assessment will also help those of you looking to invest in buying a condo unit in a building developed during the boom.
 While we always recommend that you learn as much as you can about the developer of the building, this is especially true for buildings developed during a boom.
 Information you should look to learn includes:

 - When the building was developed;